-In October 2022, the European Banking Authority (EBA) published the new final guidelines focusing on overhauling the rulebook for the management of Interest Rate Risk in the Banking Book (IRRBB).
+On July 31, 2023, the European Banking Authority (EBA) published the Final Implementing Standards (ITS), focusing on the reporting of IRRBB which will become part of the COREP 3.4 framework.
+This is following an extensive package issued in October 2022 covering new final guidelines aimed to overhaul the rulebook for the management of Interest Rate Risk in the Banking Book (IRRBB).
 In addition to the amendments relating to Interest Rate Risk, the EBA have confirmed and further clarified its increased focus on Credit Spread Risk in the Banking Book (CSRBB) and Fair Valuation impacts.
-While the changes relating to IRRBB are becoming effective from June 30th 2023, the regulator leaves some breathing space for banks with implementation of CSRBB becoming binding from December 31st 2023.

-The regulatory guidelines consist of three papers structured as follows:
+The relevant regulatory guidelines consist of four papers structured as follows:

-- Final guidelines for IRRBB and CSRBB (EBA/GL/2022/14) internal stress testing representing an integral part of ICAAP - Standards specifying the supervisory outlier tests (SOTs) for EVE and newly introduced standards for NII SOTs - New standardized methodologies both for EVE and NII, which can be requested by competent authorities if internal systems are deemed to be "insufficient"
+- Implementing Technical Standards (ITS) on IRRBB reporting (EBA/ITS/2023/03) which will become part of COREP, strictly applicable to the SOT standard mentioned above. - Final guidelines for IRRBB and CSRBB (EBA/GL/2022/14) and internal stress testing representing an integral part of ICAAP. - Standards specifying the supervisory outlier tests (SOTs) for EVE and newly introduced standards for NII SOTs. - New standardized methodologies both for EVE and NII, which can be requested by competent authorities, if internal systems are deemed to be "insufficient".